chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 ## Configure an Auto-Run

-1. At the end of the file `code.js`, make a copy the function `try_get()` and give it a new unique function name. and replace the value of the `target` field to the instagram account you're willing to fetch.
+1. At the end of the file `code.js`, make a copy the function `try_get()` and give it a new unique function name. and replace the value of the `target` field to the Instagram account you're willing to fetch.

 2. Go to your Google Developer Hub, and create a new trigger for this project.